 Several of us are part of a group of 11 youths from across our state asking Minnesota to join 10 other states and several Canadian provinces in creating an enforceable greenhouse gas emission limit to support transition to a prosperous clean economy.
 We are calling on the next governor to take executive action directing the Minnesota Pollution Control Agency to create stronger rules to limit greenhouse gas pollution.
 We must increase pressure on our leaders because their decisions now will shape our futures.

 Finally, we are demanding that the Line 3 tar sands pipeline project be stopped.
-Line 3 exemplifies backward-looking fossil fuel infrastructure that ensures continued fossil fuel extraction for decades and forestalls the essential transition to a fossil-fuel-free economy.
-We represent the Youth Climate Intervenors who are sharing leadership in opposing this short-sighted and dangerous proposal.
+Line 3 exemplifies backwardlooking fossil fuel infrastructure that ensures continued fossil fuel extraction for decades and forestalls the essential transition to a fossil-fuelfree economy.
+We represent the Youlfiree economy.
+We represent the Youlfice economy.
+We represent the Youlfice economy who are sharing leadership in opposing this shortsighted and dangerous proposal.

+sighted and dangerous proposal.
 In addition to urgently demanding those actions, we declare our solidarity with the 21 young people who have initiated a lawsuit - Juliana vs. United States - which begins on Oct.
 29 in Oregon.
 These youths are suing the federal government on the basis that - despite its ever-increasing body of knowledge about the causes and likely trajectory of climate change - federal leaders have not done enough to limit and reduce carbon emissions, thereby failing to protect the constitutional right of today's youth to life, liberty and happiness.